ZebraDevs/Zebra-Iota-Edge-SDK/docs/Tutorial.md

 ## Create Identities

 Creating an identity involves generating a public-private key pair (`authKeyPair`) that gets used to control access to the DID document on the Tangle.
-Additionally, a separate key collection is created and added as a verification method for this identity so verifiers may authenticate the DIDs contained in VCs and VPs.
+Additionally, a separate key collection is created and added as a verification method for this identity so verifiers may authenticate VCs issued.
 The `client` parameter can be provided using `createClient` above.

 ```js
 async function createIdentity(client) {